Engineering Student Government

 - Duke Engineers for International Development

-Duke Engineers for International Development (DEID) is an organization that supports high-impact engineering projects around the world by combining community-driven ideas with student design.
+Duke Engineers for International Development (DEID), a Duke Engage program, is an organization that supports high-impact engineering projects around the world by combining community-driven ideas with student design.
 DEID provides under-served communities with cost-efficient and sustainable projects aimed at improving the standard of living of numerous individuals.
 Students gain real-world experience working on projects in a wide range of engineering disciplines that promote a sense of international responsibility.

 - Engineering World Health